ministryofjustice/court-case-matcher/src/test/resources/replay404hearings/README.md

 You can then post a file in the format of [test-hearings.csv](src/test/resources/replay404hearings/test-hearings.csv) like this:

-`curl -X post file=@src/main/resources/replay404hearings/hearings.csv http://localhost:8180/replay404Hearings`
+`curl -X POST file=@src/main/resources/replay404hearings/hearings.csv http://localhost:8080/replay404Hearings`
 // TODO check the above works

 ## Dry run mode

-In dry run mode, the hearing will be retrieved from S3 and the last modified date will be checked against the date the hearing was written to S3.
+In dry run mode, the hearing will be retrieved from S3 and the last modified date will be checked against the datetime the hearing was written to S3.
 The hearing will not be saved.
 Log statements and telemetry will indicate if the hearing would have been updated, created or discarded as a more recent version is in the database.